 - 1. PURPOSE.
-This Manual is the new Coast Guard Addendum (CGADD) to the United States National Search and Rescue Supplement (NSS), which is a supplement to the International Aeronautical and Maritime Search and Rescue Manual (IAMSAR).
-This Addendum establishes policy, guidelines, procedures and general information for Coast Guard use in search and rescue (SAR) operations. - 2.
+This Instruction is an update to the Coast Guard Addendum (CGADD) to the United States National Search and Rescue Supplement (NSS), which is a supplement to the International Aeronautical and Maritime Search and Rescue Manual (IAMSAR).
+The CGADD establishes policy, guidelines, procedures and general information for Coast Guard use in search and rescue (SAR) operations. - 2.
 ACTION.
-All Coast Guard unit commanders, commanding officers, officers-in-charge, deputy/assistant commandants, and chiefs of headquarters staff elements shall comply with the provisions of this Manual.
-Internet release is authorized. - 3.
+All Coast Guard unit Commanders, Commanding Officers, Officers-in-Charge, Deputy/Assistant Commandants, and Chiefs of headquarters directorates must comply with the policies contained. - 3.
+AUTHORIZED RELEASE.
+Internet release is authorized. - 4.
 DIRECTIVES AFFECTED.
-The U.S. Coast Guard Addendum to the United States Search and Rescue Supplement (NSS) to the International Aeronautical and Maritime Search and Rescue Manual, COMDTINST M16130.2E is cancelled.
+The U.S. Coast Guard Addendum to the United States Search and Rescue Supplement (NSS) to the International Aeronautical and Maritime Search and Rescue Manual, COMDTINST 16130.2F is cancelled.

-4. DISCUSSION.
+5. DISCUSSION.